-In this webinar, Reserve Specialist Will Simons shares from his wealth of experience to address some of the more "advanced" questions asked by his clients and attendees of other webinars.
-Go beyond the basics (Reserve contributions offset ongoing deterioration), and learn things like...
+In this webinar, Reserve Specialist Co-Lee Grev shares from her wealth of management and Reserve Study experience to address some of the more "advanced" questions asked by clients and attendees of other webinars.
+Go beyond the basics (Reserve contributions offset ongoing deterioration), and learn about...

-- Strategies and key words for communicating the value of Reserve funds, and a Reserve Study, to boards and homeowners - Does delaying a project save Reserves?
+- Strategies and keywords for communicating the value of Reserve funds, and a Reserve Study, to boards and homeowners - Does delaying a project save Reserves?
 Is delaying wise? - Dealing with Rejection (why spend \$ on a Reserve Study if we're just going to ignore it? - Avoiding problems of your own creation (misstatements, forgetting, overspending...) - Winning the "game" knowing the objective, and the rules! - How are "Adequate Reserves" defined? - How to (safely) minimize Reserve contributions - Reserve Funding "Best Practices" - Include Interest & Inflation (and which is most significant)? - Include projects 30 or more years away? - How often to update, and what are the (measurable) benefits? - Do strong Reserves influence property values?